Meet the Family at Our Cornish Business - Trewithen Dairy

 Bill Clarke

-Meet Bill Clarke.
-Bill is the co-founder and owner of his family business Trewithen Dairy, with his wife Rachel and son Francis.
+Meet Bill Clarke, co-founder with his wife Rachel.
 Bill Clarke started his career as a dairy farmer and still runs his farm.
 He has been an officeholder in the NFU with various chairman positions, including chairman of Cornwall, the South West and a national NFU committee.

 Bill Clarke (4) (1)